 6) Lake Clear – Hidden Gem ★

 We LOVE the village of Lake Clear.
 It is yet another New York State hidden gem.
 This tiny village technically only has two small restaurants and a population of 508 people!
 But hear us out on why it’s one of our favorite places to visit in the Adirondacks.
 Even though it’s less than two miles from the Adirondack Airport, and even though it offers tons of cute things to do, this quiet village remains a relatively off-the-beaten-path destination in the Adirondacks.

 - Canoeing: Nearby Lake Clear is the Saint Regis Canoe Center, a major draw for paddlers looking for motor-free waterways.

 - Donnelly’s Ice Cream: No matter what else you have planned, guests have to stop at Donnelly’s for an ice cream treat.
 This local favorite has been standing since 1956, and there’s a reason for it.

-- Snowmobiling: Snowmobilers love the well-groomed trails of Lake Clear as they explore the nearby trails of the Saranac Lake region.
+- Snowmobiling: New Yorker Snowmobilers love the well-groomed trails of Lake Clear as they explore the nearby trails of the Saranac Lake region.
 Go to Charlie’s Restaurant for the rentals.

 - Lake Clear Lodge: This is one of the coolest cabin rentals in Upstate New York.
 Read why below.

 Where to Stay in Lake Clear

 Lake Clear Lodge & Retreat has a slew of cool things for visitors to do during their stay.
 One of the last of the original Adirondack Great Lodges open to the public, this establishment strives to establish a community among its guests.
 They offer a Fireside Speakeasy, history workshops, cooking demos, food tastings, sleigh rides, and more!